Gilbert Gottfried: Death

 On April 12, 2022, at 2:35 pm.
 ET, Gottfried died at a Manhattan hospital of recurrent ventricular tachycardia, complicated by type II myotonic dystrophy, which he had privately suffered with for many years.
 He was 67 years old.

 His family released a statement on his Twitter account, writing: "We are heartbroken to announce the passing of our beloved Gilbert Gottfried after a long illness.
 In addition to being the most iconic voice in comedy, Gilbert was a wonderful husband, brother, friend and father to his two young children.
 Although today is a sad day for all of us, please keep laughing as loud as possible in Gilbert's honor."

 A funeral was held for Gottfried on April 14 in Westchester County, New York.
-Celebrities who attended the service itself at Riverside Memorial Chapel were Jeff Ross (who delivered Gottfried's eulogy), Colin Quinn, Susie Essman, Mario Cantone, Dave Attell, and Paul Shaffer, as well as Bob Saget's widow Kelly Rizzo and their three daughters.
+Celebrities who attended the service itself at Riverside Memorial Chapel were Jeff Ross (who delivered Gottfried's eulogy), Colin Quinn, Susie Essman, Mario Cantone, Dave Attell, and Paul Shaffer, as well as Bob Saget's widow Kelly Rizzo and his three daughters.
 Whoopi Goldberg, though not in attendance for the funeral, sent a gift in honor of Gottfried.
 Sarah Silverman had planned on sitting shiva with a slew of Gottfried's friends and family.

-His urn was buried in the Sharon Gardens section of Kensico Cemetery in Valhalla, New York, with the epitaph on his gravestone reading, "Too Soon", a double entendre referring to his Friars Club controversy, as well as his early death.
+His casket was buried in the Sharon Gardens section of Kensico Cemetery in Valhalla, New York, with the epitaph on his gravestone reading, "Too Soon", a double entendre referring to his Friars Club controversy, as well as his early death.

 Legacy

-Gottfried was scheduled to appear as a special guest at the Ebertfest film festival to discuss Gilbert, the documentary film about him.
+Gottfried had been scheduled to appear as a special guest at the Ebertfest film festival to discuss Gilbert, the documentary film about him.
 Ebertfest announced it would dedicate its 2022 event to Gottfried and Sidney Poitier.
 Gottfried was also posthumously inducted into the Rondo Hatton Classic Horror Awards' Monster Kid Hall of Fame.

 The 2023 video game Justice League: Cosmic Chaos is dedicated to Gottfried's memory as he was to reprise his role as Mister Mxyzptlk; Dana Snyder recorded the part in his place.
 Mortal Kombat Legends: Cage Match is dedicated to Gottfried, where he voiced David Doubdly in a posthumous credit.